Last updated: March 2026

 Glock’s slimline 48 offers similar dimensions but falls short in capacity with its 10-round magazines.
 The FUSE’s 17 and 21-round options provide significant firepower advantages.
 The Glock’s simpler design may appeal to minimalists, but the FUSE’s superior ergonomics, better trigger, and optics-ready configuration justify its higher price point for most shooters.

-Magazine Enhancements and Extensions
+What Magazine Enhancements and Extensions Fit the P365-FUSE?

 Transform your FUSE’s capability with NDZ Performance magazine base plates.
 These precision-machined aluminum extensions not only add weight for improved magazine drop but also provide enhanced grip for positive magazine extraction.
 Available in multiple colors and laser engraving options, they’re perfect for identifying different ammunition loads or simply personalizing your setup.